Data protection

 • Language and, if applicable, location (if publicly visible or specified)

-We do not carry out any further profiling and do not link this data with other personal information.
+We do not carry out any further profiling and do not link these data with other personal information.

-The data is processed by Meltwater Deutschland GmbH on our behalf.
+The data are processed by Meltwater Deutschland GmbH on our behalf.
 Meltwater acts as a processor in accordance with Art.
 28 GDPR.
-A corresponding contractual agreement is in place.
+A corresponding contractual agreement has been concluded.
 Data will only be passed on to third parties if this is necessary to fulfill the purpose or if there are legal obligations.

-Data is only stored for as long as is necessary for the stated purposes.
+The data will only be stored for as long as is necessary for the stated purposes.
 The storage period of the data collected by Meltwater varies depending on the type of content:

-Social media content: This is stored on a rolling 15-month period.
+2. Social media content: stored over a rolling period of 15 months.

 The maximum search range for news and social media content is one year in each case.